santigimeno/node-pcsclite/README.md

 * *reader* `CardReader`.
 A CardReader object associated to the card reader detected

 Emitted whenever a new card reader is detected.

+#### pcsclite.close()

+It frees the resources associated with this PCSCLite instance.
+At a low level it calls [`SCardCancel`](http://pcsclite.alioth.debian.org/pcsc-lite/node21.html) so it stops watching for new readers.

 ### Class: CardReader